nalsai/nalsai.de/content/en/blog/seichi/yuru-camp-oigawa/index.md

 ## Introduction

 I have been a fan of Yuru Camp since the first season, and I was very excited when the third season was announced.
-It was releasing while I was in Japan and easily reacheable from my location in Tsu by local and express trains.
+It was airing while I was in Japan and easily reachable from my location in Tsu by local and express trains.
 So I decided to visit the Ōigawa Railway and the surrounding area.

-It took a while to get this blog post up (exactly 8 months), but I actually visited the spots fairly soon after the anime aired (less than two months after the release of episode 3 and 4, the episodes that features the locations I visited).
+It took a while to get this blog post up (exactly 8 months), but I actually visited the spots fairly soon after the anime aired (less than two months after the release of episodes 3 and 4, the episodes that features the locations I visited).
 I hope you enjoy the pictures and the little trip report.

-## TODO: navigation

 ## The Plan

-Since it is a pretty remote area trains are not very frequent, I had to plan my trip carefully.
-I checked the train and bus schedules and made a plan for the day so I wouldn't end up stranded.
+Since it is a pretty remote area and trains are not very frequent, I had to plan my trip carefully.
+I checked the train and bus schedules and made a plan for the day, so I wouldn't end up stranded.

-Starting from my Hotel in Hamamatsu I took the train to Kanaya at 6:23 AM  wher I changed to the Ōigawa Railway.
+Starting from my Hotel in Hamamatsu, I took the train to Kanaya at 6:23 AM, where I changed to the Ōigawa Railway.
-Due to typhoon damage in 2022 the train was not running all the way to Senzu, so I had to get off at Ieyama at 7:49 AM and took the community bus to Senzu at 8:15 AM.
+Due to typhoon damage in 2022, the train was not running all the way to Senzu, so I had to get off at Ieyama at 7:49 AM and took the community bus to Senzu at 8:15 AM.

-From there I took the train to Sessokyō Onsen, where I arrived at 10:28 AM.
+From there, I took the train to Sessokyō Onsen, where I arrived at 10:28 AM.

-The train ride itself was already very scenic and I could see the beautiful valley of the river Ōi.
+The train ride itself was already very scenic, and I could see the beautiful valley of the river Ōi.
 The announcer in the train also pointed out some of the sights along the way.
 Unfortunately I could not understand much due to the train noise.

-From there I took the *Yappashi Komichi Love Romance Road* as seen in the anime and walked back all the way to Abt-Ichishiro Station to enjoy the sights along the way and then catch the train back to Senzu.
+From there I took the Yappashi Komichi Love Romance Road as seen in the anime and walked back all the way to Abt-Ichishiro Station to enjoy the sights along the way and then catch the train back to Senzu.

-With that let's get to the pictures:
+With that, let's get to the pictures!

----

 ## Kanaya Station

 The start of the Ōigawa Railway.
-As I don't have a license I started my journey here, just like Nadeshiko.
+As I don't have a license, I used the train, just like Nadeshiko.
 However, I didn't follow the Nadeshiko route as I wanted to also take the Yappashi Komichi Love Romance Road.

-I didn't have screenshots from the Nadeshiko route with me so here are the pictures I took freely.
+I didn't have screenshots from the Nadeshiko route with me, so here are the pictures I took freely.

 {{< img "img/Yuru Camp S3 - 03 - 12m27s539t.avif" "jpg" >}}
 {{< img "img/YFE24647.avif" "jpg" >}}